Reflection and optics with 鏡

 双眼鏡

-It combines 双 (pair), 眼 (eyes), and 鏡 (lenses) to show paired lenses for both eyes.
+It combines 双 (pair), 眼 (eyes), and 鏡 (lenses) to show a paired viewing tool for both eyes.

 Ayumi leaves the bag with her new Masked Yaiba doll outside while she’s in the restroom.
 When she returns, she finds the bag waiting for her, but the doll is gone.
 Ran suggests someone may have taken her bag by mistake.
 Genta decides to see what’s in the bag Ayumi brought back, dumping its contents onto the ground.